DADI (DADI) Price Hits $0.0709 on Major Exchanges

 About DADI

-DADI’s genesis date was September 1st, 2017.
+DADI was first traded on September 1st, 2017.
 DADI’s total supply is 100,000,000 tokens and its circulating supply is 74,652,461 tokens.
 DADI’s official Twitter account is @dadi and its Facebook page is accessible here.
+The Reddit community for DADI is /r/dadi and the currency’s Github account can be viewed here.
 The official website for DADI is dadi.cloud/en.
 The official message board for DADI is medium.com/@dadi.
-The Reddit community for DADI is /r/dadi and the currency’s Github account can be viewed here.

-DADI can be bought or sold on the following cryptocurrency exchanges: Ethfinex, Gate.io, Cobinhood, IDEX, OKEx, HitBTC and Kucoin.
-It is usually not currently possible to buy alternative cryptocurrencies such as DADI directly using US dollars.
-Investors seeking to acquire DADI should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+DADI can be traded on these cryptocurrency exchanges: Gate.io, Cobinhood, Kucoin, IDEX, Ethfinex, OKEx and HitBTC.
+It is usually not presently possible to buy alternative cryptocurrencies such as DADI directly using US dollars.
+Investors seeking to acquire DADI should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy DADI using one of the aforementioned exchanges.

 Receive News & Updates for DADI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DADI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.